Code-Institute-Submissions/Milestone-Project-82/README.md

 ## Interactive Front-End Milestone Project - Code Institue ##

-A memory game based on the popular Simon game, made with HTML, CSS and JS and with the aesthetic of an arcade stick.This game is build to be played in landscape mode on devices.
-I have been experimenting with a way to only load the website in landscape but have not implimented that function yet.
+A memory game based on the popular Simon game, made with HTML, CSS and JS and with the aesthetic of an arcade stick.
+This game is build to be played in landscape mode on devices.
+I have been experimenting with a way to only load the website in landscape but have not implemented that function yet.
 The goal of this project was to show a better understanding of HTML amd CSS and an understanding of the basics of JS.